Travel Vaccines and Advice for the Balearic Islands

 The best time to visit is in the summer.
 But, if you’re planning on hiking, you may want to wait until the winter and for cooler temperatures.
 The temperatures range from 45 to 75 degrees in winter; and 60 to 85 degrees in summer.

-How Safe Are The Balearic Islands?
+How Safe Are the Balearics?

 In early 2018, a small tsunami hit the Balearic Islands.
 There were no injuries or deaths and there are no travel restrictions.